brandur/sorg/content/fragments/false-positives.md

 the screen, changing the volume, taking screenshots -- they're small problems, and only occur at a background ambient level, but they don't go away.
-The bigger buttons make intentional actions easier, but also introduce a rate of false positives way above the baseline.
+The bigger buttons make intentional actions easier, but accidental ones easier too.

 And it's not just an iPhone problem -- the HomePod (as another example) is the true apex of false positive design.